Ludium-Official/educhain-hackathon/contracts/README.md

 ### EventLogger

 Contract that records various events such as bounty creation, bounty claiming, etc.
-By querying the Tracker, all events can be logged without the need to track events from multiple proxy contracts.
+By querying the EventLogger, all events can be logged without the need to track events from multiple proxy contracts.

 <br>